-The word spa conjures up images of long days filled with mud baths and meditation classes, exquisitely prepared spa cuisine, and fragrant eucalyptus groves.
+The word spa conjures up images of long days filled with mud baths and meditation classes, exquisitely prepared cuisine, and fragrant eucalyptus groves.
 But spas seem to be everywhere: strip malls, village storefronts.
 Salons with one massage table tout their "spa" services.
-How can they all be spas?

 But if you like to go to spas or are just thinking about going for the first time, it's worth getting a handle on the different types of spas and how the labels are being played with so that you have the kind of experience you're expecting.

 This is a place where you can get usually get, at a minimum, massage, and facials, on a day-visit basis.
 About 80% of spas are day spas, but they aren't all the same.
-Day spas include places like Massage Envy, a low-cost chain which has no locker rooms or robes because you undress in the room.
+Day spas include places like low-cost chains with no locker rooms or robes because you undress in the room.
 Sometimes small local spas with a few rooms have this same model.

 Many resort spas are open to locals on a day-use basis, but are more expensive and have more lavish facilities.